Pass the federal Big Cat Public Safety Act

 Dear Senator ______________ ,

-I respectfully urge you to support the Big Cat Public Safety Act (S. 1210), which governs the trade of big cats.
-The Big Cat Public Safety Act is necessary to resolve the discrepancies between many differing state laws regarding the private possession of big cats.
-This legislation would address the problem of illegal trafficking via interstate commerce.
+Thank you for supporting the Big Cat Public Safety Act (H.R.
+263), which governs the trade of big cats.
+The Big Cat Public Safety Act is necessary to resolve the discrepancies between many differing state laws regarding the private possession of big cats, and address the problem of illegal trafficking via interstate commerce.

 You may be aware of the October 2019 incident in Fairfield County, where an escaped serval wild cat was shot and killed by law enforcement.
 Despite the fact there is a statewide ban on owning exotic animals in Ohio, the serval was brought into Ohio from Indiana.
-The Big Cat Public Safety Act is required to address gaps in state regulations and is crucial for the safety of both humans and animals alike.
+The Big Cat Public Safety Act will address the gaps in state regulations and is crucial for the safety of both humans and animals alike.

-In summary, I ask you to support and help to pass The Big Cat Public Safety Act.
-Thank you for your consideration of this issue.
+In summary, I thank you for supporting and helping to pass The Big Cat Public Safety Act.

 Your mailing address